LimePoint/opschain/docs/getting_started.md

 opschain change show --change-id xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx # replace with the ID from the `change list` output
 ```

-## What to Do Next
+## What to do next

-### Learn More About OpsChain Actions
+### Learn more about OpsChain actions

-Follow the [Actions Reference Guide](reference/actions.md) and add more advanced actions to the sample [project](reference/concepts.md#project).
+Follow the [actions reference guide](reference/actions.md) and add more advanced actions to the sample [project](reference/concepts.md#project).

-### Learn More About OpsChain Properties
+### Learn more about OpsChain properties

-Follow the [Loading Properties](reference/properties.md#loading-properties) guide to try editing some [project](reference/concepts.md#project) or [environment](reference/concepts.md#environment) properties.
+Follow the [loading properties](reference/properties.md#loading-properties) guide to try editing some [project](reference/concepts.md#project) or [environment](reference/concepts.md#environment) properties.

-### Try a More Advanced Example
+### Try a more advanced example

-- The [Terraform Example](running_a_simple_terraform_change.md) demonstrates how to use OpsChain with Terraform to build a simple nginx Docker container
+- The [Terraform example](running_a_simple_terraform_change.md) demonstrates how to use OpsChain with Terraform to build a simple nginx Docker container

-- The [Ansible Example](running_an_aws_ansible_change.md) demonstrates how to use OpsChain with Terraform, Ansible and AWS to build and configure a simple nginx instance on AWS
+- The [Ansible example](running_an_aws_ansible_change.md) demonstrates how to use OpsChain with Terraform, Ansible and AWS to build and configure a simple nginx instance on AWS

-- The [Confluent Example](running_a_complex_change.md) demonstrates how to use OpsChain to build and deploy a confluent control-centre, zookeeper and brokers (as Docker containers)
+- The [Confluent example](running_a_complex_change.md) demonstrates how to use OpsChain to build and deploy a confluent control-centre, zookeeper and brokers (as Docker containers)

-### Try Developing Your Own Resources
+### Try developing your own resources

-The [Developing Your Own Resources](developing_resources.md) guide explains the structure of the `actions.rb` file, along with the keywords available to build your resource types, resources and actions.
+The [developing your own resources](developing_resources.md) guide explains the structure of the `actions.rb` file, along with the keywords available to build your resource types, resources and actions.

-### Review the Reference Documentation
+### Review the reference documentation

-The [Reference Documentation](reference/index.md) provides in-depth descriptions of many of the features available in OpsChain.
+The [reference documentation](reference/index.md) provides in-depth descriptions of many of the features available in OpsChain.

-## Licence & Authors
+## Licence & authors

 - Author:: LimePoint (support@limepoint.com)